MichaelDesantis/No-Nonsense-Github-Project/README.md

 2. git fetch repoName branchName  (fetch changes from remote repo WITHOUT automatically merging them)
 3. git pull repoName branchName  (get changes, pull and merge them onto local machine)
 4. git remote set-url repoName git@github.com:Username/Repository-Name  (allows you to change the url for your GIT to GitHub connection)

-5. rm -rf .git  (forcibly remove the .git file from your directory.
-WARNING!!!
-USE WITH EXTREME CAUTION!!!)
+#INTERMEDIATE VIDEOS START HERE

 ##Video 6 When things go wrong, and how to fix them.
 In this video, I'll go over how to roll back to a previous commit in the event that something breaks.
 You'll also learn how to access previous versions of your code and the importance of why commit messages are so important.

-#####slides from video

 #####Helpful Links

-1. https://help.github.com/desktop/guides/contributing/reverting-a-commit/  (reverting a commit from desktop)
-2. https://github.com/blog/2019-how-to-undo-almost-anything-with-git  (undo almost anything in git, detailed article)
+1. https://github.com/blog/2019-how-to-undo-almost-anything-with-git  (undo almost anything in git, detailed article)
-3. http://stackoverflow.com/questions/4372435/how-can-i-rollback-a-github-repository-to-a-specific-commit  (community input on best practices when reverting a commit)
+2. http://stackoverflow.com/questions/4372435/how-can-i-rollback-a-github-repository-to-a-specific-commit  (community input on best practices when reverting a commit)

 #####New GIT commands used